Ambuj-Singh/ThreeJS-implementation/Animation/README.md

 ## Using window.requestAnimationFrame() for animation purpose

-A Common misconception iabout requestAnimationFrame() is that it animates an object, which is not true, in fact, what this function really do is calls a function whenever a new frame is rendered.
+A Common misconception about requestAnimationFrame() is that it animates an object, which is not true, in fact, what this function really do is calls a function whenever a new frame is rendered.

 ```javascript